George Jung got his start as a small-time marijuana smuggler, but before long he was working with the biggest drug cartel the world had ever seen.

 Things Come Quickly Crashing Down

-However, during a birthday party at his house, Jung was arrested after the authorities found several pounds of cocaine in his possession.
+However, during a birthday party at his house, George Jung was arrested after the authorities found several pounds of cocaine in his possession.
 He soon after skipped bail and took a smuggling job with an old friend for some fast cash.
 Unfortunately, his friend was working with the DEA and busted Jung, who would later be sentenced to 60 years in prison.

 Luckily for Jung, he was offered a deal if he testified against Lehder.
 Initially, he refused, feeling it might incriminate the Medellin Cartel with the knowledge of what would happen to him if he fell out of Pablo Escobar’s good graces.

 However, when Lehder agreed to testify against the drug traffickers he and Jung had worked for, including Escobar, which caused “El Patrón” himself to reach out to Jung to encourage him to testify against Lehder to undermine his credibility.

 After testifying, George Jung served the duration of his 20-year sentence and was finally released in 2014.
 Since then, he’s been in and out of the drug trade, never quite able to shake the high that came with it.
 However, he’s apparently loving every minute of life.

 In fact, a film about his life, Blow starring Johnny Depp, enabled him to make some paid promotional appearances after his release.

 “Life’s a rodeo,” he said upon his release.
 “The only thing you have to do is stay in the saddle.
 And I’m back in the saddle again.”